kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 ## Conclusion

-I believe that automated visual testing is an effective to detect unplanned/accidental changes made somehow in your Web app.
+I believe that automated visual testing is an effective method to detect unplanned/accidental changes made somehow in your Web app.
 In this document I have tried to describe in detail how to get started with "Visual Testing in Katalon Studio" --- comparing 2 sites (production & developement) visually by taking screenshots and making diffs.
 Please try.